OpenBuildings/challenge-algolia/README.md

 # [Clippings.com](https://clippings.com) [Algolia](https://www.algolia.com) challenge

-Clippings' challenge for developers to create a Node.js CLI search client for Algolia
+Clippings' challenge to developers to create a Node.js CLI search client for Algolia

 This is a small task sent to potential hires for evaluation.